sulaiman-muhammad/Earliest-Deadline-First-Sheduler/README.md

 A ready queue of EDF scheduler is generally implemented as a priority queue, for example, using a binary min-heap data structure in which (insertion/deletion) operation cannot be done in constant time.
-This report re-iterates a new design of ready queue for EDF scheduler: a simple data structure for the ready queue and efficient operations to insert and remove task control blocks (TCBs) to and from the ready queue are shown.
+This repository re-iterates a new design of ready queue for EDF scheduler: a simple data structure for the ready queue and efficient operations to insert and remove task control blocks (TCBs) to and from the ready queue are shown.
 Insertion of a TCB of a newly released job (that cannot pre-empt the